kolov/goby/README.md

 How it works
 ====

 The Raspberry Pi camera can be controlled with raspstill.
-This
+This command:

     raspistill --nopreview -w 640 -h 480 -q 55 -o /var/vid/pic.jpg -tl 100 -t 9999999 -th 0:0:0 &
-stores a camera snapshot each 100ms in the same file /var/vid/pic.jpg.
-On my py, it is mor like 500ms, I am not sure exactly why.
-The hard part was to get notified on update: see [notipy](https://github.com/kolov/notipy).
+makes the camera store a fresh snapshot each 100ms in the same file /var/vid/pic.jpg.
+On my pi, it is more like 500ms, I am not sure exactly why.
+The hard part was to get notified on update.
+Linux' inotify see [notipy](https://github.com/kolov/notipy).
 The image is served as multipart/x-mixed-replace and a new version streamed each time the file is rewritten.